Ryuk-me/Torrents-Api/README.md

 # Torrents Api ✨

-> API for scraping torrents from 1337x, Piratebay, Eztv, Nyaasi, Torlock YTS and Torrent Galaxy
+> API for scraping torrents from 1337x, Piratebay, Eztv, Nyaasi, Torlock, YTS and Torrent Galaxy
 ---
 # How to install